leichester/cheat-sheet-elixir/README.md

   Enum.sum
 #=> 7500
 ```
+You should always use parentheses around function parameters in pipelines.
 ## Pattern Matching

 In Elixir `=` sign is not just an assign operator, but a **Match Operator**.
 It’s like an assertion.
 It succeeds if Elixir can find a way of making the left-hand side equal the right-hand side.